 The 2015 "In Your Dreams" recording was nominated for Recording of the Year, Best New Song, Band of the Year and Musician of the Year.

-Currently, Mikey performs around 220+ shows a year, playing everything from oldies to ballroom, polkas to tamburitza.
+Currently, Mikey performs around 400 shows a year, playing everything from oldies to ballroom, polkas to tamburitza, and is considered a premium senior entertainer in the tri-state area.

 Mikey Dee has been twice featured on the front page of the McKeesport Daily News, a feature article in the DN in 2012 and 2014 and an article in the "IN COMMUNITY" magazine in 2013.
-Mikey Dee has been nominated for "Man of the Year" by the UMPAPA club in 2012 and 2014.
+Mikey Dee was nominated for "Man of the Year" by the UMPAPA club in 2012 and 2014, winning the honor in 2018.

 In June 2017, Mikey Dee played the accordion player in a wedding scene in the motion picture "The Cookie Table".